IsaacKanyili161/MS-Excel-Analysing-Sales-and-Customer-Purcahasing-Behaviour/README.md

 However, on closer inspection, I have noticed that the United Kingdom has registered a decline in sales since 2021 and not only in 2022 like Ireland and United States.
 All four of the coffee types marketed by MCM registered a sales decline from 2021.
 Additionally, **no sales** were made for the Robusta coffee type in 2022.This appears as "#NULL!" in the pivot table above.

 These findings show a worrying trend in the United Kingdom which needs to be investigated further to ensure the trend does not persist.

+### 2. Reassessing Mzalendo Coffee Marketer's Product Portfolio by Profitability and Sales Volume

+**A**

+**Finding**: Referring back to the **Sales Growth by Country and Coffee Type - 2019-2022** pivot table, you will notice that sales for **Liberica** droped by more than **50%** in all three countries.
+A similar trend is observed for **Arabica** in both Ireland and the United Kingdom.
+As mentioned earlier, Liberica has the highest prices on average across the different Roast Type.

+**Recommendation**: Despite Liberica and Arabica registering the 2nd and 3rd highest sales respectively, their is a need to do a pricing review to ensure continued profitability and penetration of these Coffee Types in all three countries.

+**B**

+**Finding**: **Excelsa leads in sales (28.3%)**, but **Robusta is most profitable (13.39% margin)**.
+Similarly, **smaller packages (0.2kg and 0.5kg) are more profitable** than the 2.5kg package.

+**Recommendation**:
+- **Boost promotional and marketing campaigns for Robusta and Arabica**, especially in higher-margin coffee sizes like 0.2kg and 0.5kg.

+- **Re-evaluate the pricing or cost structure of the 2.5kg size**.
+Its low profit margin (4.93%) suggests high cost-to-revenue inefficiency.
+Either raise price points or reduce cost inputs.

+### 3. Capitalize on Regional Preferences
+**Finding**: The U.S. dominates sales (76.8%), with Arabica preferred.
+Ireland prefers Robusta while the UK favors Arabica.

+**Recommendations**:
+- **United States**: Maintain product diversity, but commit more resources in terms of production, marekting and promotion on Arabica in smaller sizes (0.2kg and 0.5kg), which are both preferred and more profitable.

+- **Ireland**: Increase availability of Robusta in 0.2kg and 0.5kg, matching customer preferences.
+Currently Exelsa is not exported to Ireland.
+This presents an excellent gap to test a new product as well as marketing and promotional methodology.

+- **United Kingdom**: Fill product gaps such as Arabica 1kg Light and Robusta 0.5kg Dark.
+The 1kg packaging is also not being sold in the United Kingdom for Arabica Light,Excelsa Dark and Liberica Dark.
+These changes can be made in phases to test consumers reaction based on their preference for the Arabica Coffee Type.